greenheartgames/greenworks/readme.md

 nw-gyp build
 ```

-After building finished, you can find `greenworks-(linux/win/osx).node` file
+After building finished, you can find the `greenworks-(linux/win/osx).node` binaries in `build/Release`.
-ends up in `build/Release`.

-A sample nw application is provided [here](https://github.com/greenheartgames/greenworks/tree/nan-compatible/samples/node-webkit).
+A sample node-webkit application is provided [here](https://github.com/greenheartgames/greenworks/tree/nan-compatible/samples/node-webkit).

-For more details, you can refer to [nw-gyp](https://github.com/rogerwang/nw-gyp) page.

 ###Atom-shell Building Steps

-Using Greenworks in atom-shll, we use `node-gyp` with some custom settings to build
+To build Greenworks for atom-shell, we use `node-gyp` with some custom settings.
-greenworks module.

 ```
 cd greenworks